RHEcosystemAppEng/regional-dr-trigger-operator/README.md

 * [Configure](docs/configure.md) - Configure the Addon.
 * [Hacking](docs/hacking.md) - A walk through the Addon process.
+* [Actions](docs/actions.md) - A list of actions preformed by the Addon in order to replace a cluster.
 * Developing - WIP
 * [Metrics](docs/metrics.md) - A list of _Prometheus_ metrics reported by the Addon